 - Digital clutter, including emails, messages, social media, and notifications.

-Invest time in making your working area as clutter free as possible, even if you just shove things into cupboards or other rooms for the time being.
+Invest time in making your working area as clutter-free as possible, even if you just shove things into cupboards or other rooms for the time being.
 Write lists to free up your brain from the obligation to remember things.
-Agree interruption-free times with the family.
+Agree on interruption-free times with the family.
 Get those chores done before work or before bed.